nopeNoshishi/leptos_oidc2/README.md

 ### Tested Backends with Example

 **leptos_oidc** was tested with various backends.
 This doesn't mean that other backends are not supported.
-Every backend which is support `oidc` should work.
+Every backend which supports `oidc` should work.
 But feel free to ask for advice or give feedback!

 Tested backends: